-Built by Henry VIII and commanding the entrance to the Solent, Hurst Castle offers one of the best views in England.
+Come and discover this artillery fortress built by Henry VIII at the seaward end of a spit.
+Commanding the entrance to the Solent, Hurst Castle offers one of the best views in England.
 It played a part in the imprisonment of Charles I in the 17th century and defended England from invasion threats in the 19th and 20th centuries.
-With plenty of open space for children to explore and fantastic views of the Isle of the Wight from the top of the Tudor keep, Hurst Castle is a great day out for the whole family
+With plenty of open space for children to explore and fantastic views of the Isle of the Wight from the top of the Tudor keep, Hurst Castle is a great day out for the whole family.

 Click Here for further information

 (2)View all Reviews

 Delightful castle to roam around with breathtaking views of Isle of Wight.
 Lots to look at and enough stairs, tunnels and exhibitions to keep the children interested for a couple of hours.
 The ferry ride over wasn't too long either - about 15 minutes.